TingCythia/Express-Uppgift/README.md

 After fetch function when use POST method to generate new User id part, id use nanoid function.

 Client side will send request since server.js have made express.static('/client), client file have built simple index.html to display input value and button function, by fetching url endpoint through router, then server response back to client the response results.

+http.rest have tested all 5 function, get req.body, get by id, post new user, put by update title, delete userId